Homemade gumdrops are a fun and tasty science experiment you can easily make at home. Give this colorful candy making a try!

 What kind of food coloring should I use?

-You can use any kind of liquid food coloring in this recipe.
-Gels and powdered food coloring work in this recipe, but we have found that it is much easier to use liquid food coloring for this particular recipe.
-In the photos and video we used McCormick Neon Liquid Food Coloring.
+You can use any kind of liquid food coloring.
+Gels and powdered food coloring work, but we have found that it is much easier to use liquid food coloring for this particular recipe.
+We used McCormick Neon Liquid Food Coloring.

 What kind of candy mold should I use?